FerasHamam/Dynamic-Resource-Control-Experiment/TopologyScripts/README.md

   <h1 align="center">Topology Scripts</h3>
 </p>

-# Follow the steps below to install dependencies, build the project, and run the ZMQ server.
+# Follow the steps below to control the topology bandwidth.

 ## 1. Give permission to the script